aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdfextractor/extracttext/_index.md

 ## Examples

-First example demonstratres how to extract all the text from PDF file.
+First example demonstrates how to extract all the text from PDF file.

 ```csharp
 PdfExtractor extractor = new PdfExtractor();